-Under the On Call® Savings Program customers agree to let FPL occasionally turn off air conditioning during peak demand times and in return receive a monthly bill credit of $2 per ton per month for each of the seven months of the program (April-October) - even if the air conditioning is never turned off.
-The program has historically been activated 3 to 4 times per year.
-During a peak event period, the customer's A/C may cycle off for 15 minutes per 30-minute period for no more than a six-hour time period.
+Under the On Call® Savings Program, customers agree to let FPL occasionally turn off air conditioning during peak demand times and in return receive a monthly bill credit of $2 per ton per month for each of the seven months of the program (April-October) - even if the air conditioning is never turned off.
+The program has historically been activated three to four times per year.
+During a peak event period, the customer's A/C may cycle off for 15 minutes per 30-minute period for no more than a six-hour stretch.

-The Energy Innovation program offers financial incentives for implementing energy-saving ideas (subject to FPL approval) that trim at least 25 kW of demand during FPL's peak demand periods (April-October, 3 p.m.-6 p.m.).
+The Custom Incentives program offers financial incentives for implementing energy-saving ideas (subject to FPL approval) that trim at least 25 kW of demand during FPL's peak demand periods (April-October, 3 p.m.-6 p.m.).

-FP&L also provides a set of Curtailable Service rates, in which customers agreeing to shed 200 kW or greater "from time to time" are remunerated at $1.67 per kW each month of the year.
+FP&L also provides a set of Curtailable Service rates, in which customers agreeing to shed 200 kW or greater "from time to time" are remunerated each month of the year.
 There are penalties for non-compliance with curtailment requests.

-Progress Energy offers its Backup Generator Program, in which the utility gets the right to control participants' generators in emergency grid situations.
+Duke Energy (previously Progress Energy) offers its Backup Generator program, in which the utility gets the right to control participants' generators during periods of extreme energy demands.
 Remuneration is based on the capacity of the subscribed generator(s) and the frequency of events.

 What distributed energy resource options are available to me?